infinum/android-sentinel/README.md

 Feedback and code contributions are very much welcome.
 Just make a pull request with a short description of your changes.
 By making contributions to this project you give permission for your code to be used under the same [license](LICENSE).
 For easier developing a `sample` application with proper implementations is provided.
-It is also recommended to change `build.debug` property in `build.properties` to toggle dependency substitution in project level `build.gradle`.
 If you wish to add a new specific dependency wrapper tool, create a new module and set it up like the ones already provided.
 Then create a pull request.